bright/new-www/content/jobs/senior-frontend-developer.md

 This is an opportunity to be part of a great ambitious team and to help us shape the future of software development solutions.
 Take it!

-In case you have any questions, drop a lin to ula@bright.dev.
+In case you have any questions, drop a line to ula@bright.dev.